Konkaniprakasa/Konkaniprakasa.github.io/_posts/2025-08-06-Split-Ergativity-in-Konkani.md

 Konkani shows split-ergativity i.e., it shows both nominative-accusative and ergative-absolutive alignments.
 In the ergative-absolutive alignment, the subject of a transitive verb [_in perfective and preterite (past) environments_] takes the ergative marking [_which is identical to the instrumental case for nominals and a derivative of the instrumental case for pronominals_] rather than the nominative-accusative marking  in the case of subject of instransitive verbs [and other environments of transitive verbs].
 This alignment results in the verb then agreeing with the object instead of the subject in terms of gender and number.

-Taking different environments of the transitive verb खावंक kʰāuṅk​ 'to eat' as an example-
+Taking different environments of the transitive verb खावंक kʰāuṅk​ 'to eat' for the first few examples-

 <ins> **Non-perfect environments:** </ins>